Yesterday (2019 film): Release

-The first official trailer of the film was released on 12 February 2019.
-The film had its world premiere at the Tribeca Film Festival on 4 May 2019.
-A local screening of the film took place at the Gorleston Palace cinema on 21 June 2019.
-Universal spent $75.4 million promoting the film worldwide.
+The first trailer was released on 12 February 2019.
+The film premiered at the Tribeca Film Festival on 4 May 2019.
+A local screening took place at the Gorleston Palace cinema on 21 June 2019.
+Universal spent $75.4 million on promotion.

 Reception

 Box office

 Yesterday grossed $73.3 million in the United States and Canada and $81.3 million in other territories (including $19.4 million in the United Kingdom), for a worldwide total of $154.6 million, against a production budget of $26 million.
 It spent its first five weeks in the top 10 at the US box office.

-In the United States and Canada, the film was projected to gross $10–15 million from 2,603 theatres in its opening weekend.
-The film made $6.1 million on its first day, including $1.25 million from Thursday night previews.
-It ended up slightly exceeding projections and debuting to $17 million, finishing third behind Toy Story 4 and Annabelle Comes Home.
-In its second weekend the film made $10.7 million, again finishing in third (behind Spider-Man: Far From Home and Toy Story 4), then grossed $6.8 million in its third weekend, falling to fifth.
+In the United States and Canada, Yesterday was projected to gross $10–15 million from 2,603 theatres in its opening weekend.
+It made $6.1 million on its first day, including $1.25 million from Thursday night previews.
+It debuting to $17 million, finishing third behind Toy Story 4 and Annabelle Comes Home.
+In its second weekend, Yesterday made $10.7 million, again finishing third (behind Spider-Man: Far From Home and Toy Story 4), then grossed $6.8 million in its third weekend, falling to fifth.

-Deadline Hollywood calculated the net profit of the film to be $45 million, when factoring together all expenses and revenues and ignoring the UK tax credits on the production cost.
-Universal officially took an $87.8 million loss on the film in 2019, which Deadline deduced would eventually result in a $26.5 million profit after TV and video sales (an estimated by early 2020) were taken into account.
+Deadline Hollywood calculated the net profit at to be $45 million, when factoring together all expenses and revenues and ignoring the UK tax credits on the production cost.
+Universal officially took an $87.8 million loss on Yesterday in 2019, which Deadline deduced would eventually result in a $26.5 million profit after TV and video sales (an estimated by early 2020) were taken into account.

 Critical response

-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 45 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave Yesterday an average grade of "A-" on an A+ to F scale.

-Peter Bradshaw of The Guardian gave the film four out of five stars, writing "although this film can be a bit hokey and uncertain on narrative development, the puppyish zest and fun summoned up by Curtis and Boyle carry it along."
-Robbie Collin also responded positively in his review for The Daily Telegraph, saying the film "rallies in style for a beautifully judged and surprisingly moving finale, which owes a lot to Patel and James's chemistry."
-Owen Gleiberman of Variety, meanwhile, was less enthusiastic, claiming the film had little soul and calling it a "rom-com wallpapered with the Beatles' greatness."
-Laura Snapes of The Guardian called Yesterday "the latest jukebox movie to put its women on mute."
+Peter Bradshaw of The Guardian gave Yesterday four out of five stars, writing "although this film can be a bit hokey and uncertain on narrative development, the puppyish zest and fun summoned up by Curtis and Boyle carry it along."
+Robbie Collin wrote for The Daily Telegraph that it "rallies in style for a beautifully judged and surprisingly moving finale, which owes a lot to Patel and James's chemistry".
+Owen Gleiberman of Variety panned the film, calling it a "rom-com wallpapered with the Beatles' greatness".
+Laura Snapes of The Guardian called Yesterday "the latest jukebox movie to put its women on mute".

 The Beatles' response

-Paul McCartney revealed in an interview with Billboard that he and his wife Nancy Shevell went to see the film in a cinema in The Hamptons and "loved it."
-Boyle also sent copies of the completed film to Ringo Starr and his wife Barbara, as well as George Harrison's widow Olivia, and received "lovely messages" from both parties.
-John Lennon's widow, Yoko Ono, also approved of the film's depiction of her late husband.
+McCartney said in an interview with Billboard that he and his wife Nancy Shevell saw Yesterday in a cinema in the Hamptons and "loved it."
+Boyle also sent copies of the film to Starr and his wife Barbara, as well as George Harrison's widow Olivia, and received "lovely messages" from both parties.
+John Lennon's widow, Yoko Ono, approved of the depiction of Lennon.